grahamwaters/grahamwaters/README.md

 <!-- <a href="https://www.github.com/grahamwaters" target="_blank" rel="noreferrer"><img src="https://img.shields.io/github/followers/grahamwaters?logo=github&style=for-the-badge&color=facc15&labelColor=1c1917" /></a>
  -->

-If you are interested in what I have been working on lately then check out my latest projects (shown below).
+If you are interested in what I have been working on lately, check out my latest projects (shown below).
 I include a short description of each project and a link to the repository.
 If you have any questions or comments, please feel free to reach out to me on [Twitter](https://twitter.com/GrahamWaters1) or [LinkedIn](https://www.linkedin.com/in/grahamwaters/).